Aliases for MTA2 Gene

 GeneCards Summary for MTA2 Gene

-MTA2 (Metastasis Associated 1 Family, Member 2) is a Protein Coding gene.
-Among its related pathways are Development NOTCH1-mediated pathway for NF-KB activity modulation and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is RERE.
+MTA2 (Metastasis Associated 1 Family Member 2) is a Protein Coding gene.
+Diseases associated with MTA2 include Prostate Transitional Cell Carcinoma.
+Among its related pathways are Chromatin organization and Signaling events mediated by HDAC Class I. Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
+An important paralog of this gene is MTA1.